 Examples of situations where we collect your personal information are:

 - Customer relations information – when you contact us by letter, email, web form, phone or social media, we may collect information such as your social media name, photo card image, information in correspondence with you, details of compensation claims you have made, proof of journey(s) and other information you may provide.
 We may, in certain circumstances, record or monitor telephone calls and will let you know when this happens, except for calls for information or assistance to National Rail Enquiries, where providing advance notice could result in a delay in the provision of assistance.

 - Season tickets – when you buy a season ticket valid for one month or more, we keep a record of your personal information on our database including your name, address, photo card number, contact details and date of birth (if you provide them) and the method of payment used.

 - CCTV and cameras – we operate camera systems to capture, record and monitor images of what takes place on our trains and at our stations, car parks and other premises, in real time.
-In limited circumstances, our staff will use body worn cameras which make audio visual recordings.
+Our staff may use body worn cameras which make audio visual recordings.

 - Wi-Fi – when you use our station or train Wi-Fi service, we collect your device MAC addresses (device identification), train GPS position, IP address, timestamp and session ID.